smithjilks/supermq/clients/README.md

 # Clients

-Clients service provides an HTTP API for managing platform resources: clients and channels.
+Clients service provides an HTTP API for managing platform resources: `clients` and `channels`.
 Through this API clients are able to do the following actions:

 - provision new clients